Veteran Weather Station www.gympieweather.com

 hour with wind gusts to 85 kilometres per hour.

-Location: within 35 kilometres of 19.6 degrees South 145.2 degrees East,
+Location: within 20 kilometres of 26.9 degrees South 153.3 degrees East,

-Movement: west southwest at 24 kilometres per hour.
+Movement: northwest at 9 kilometres per hour.

 Hazards: